 Advisor's Guide to the (Symplicity) SGMS Interface (Printable Version)*

 - Appointed annually by the Vice President-Student Affairs, the advisor agrees to maintain contact with the organization and to be familiar with its programs and personnel.
-Each student organization is required to have a full-time faculty or staff member as an advisor (Limited service faculty or staff may serve as an advisor upon the approval of the Director of Student Activities).
+Each student organization is required to have a full-time faculty or staff member as an advisor (Limited service faculty or staff may serve as an advisor upon the approval of the Executive Director of Student Experience & Residence Life).